Bryon Scharenberg

 What I actually do

-Help them cut through the noise, figure out what's actually worth doing, and get the right people aligned to move.
+Help them figure out what's actually worth doing, and get the right people on the same page.
 Sometimes that's strategy.
 Sometimes it's an honest conversation.
 Usually it's both.

 8+